Join Us

 How do I find a clinical trial?

 Your CLL consultant will have all the information on the trials that are currently recruiting patients and will be able to advise if you would qualify.
 You can also find information from the NHS at https://www.ukctg.nihr.ac.uk/ This will tell you if a trial is available in your local area.
 Clinical trials currently running in the UK can be found here.
-FLAIR is the major trial currently running in the UK.
-Up to date information can be found on the Cancer Research site here.
+FLAIR and CLARITY are the major trials currently running in the UK.
+There are several other trials, and up-to-date information can be found on the Cancer Research site here and on the UK CLL Forum site here.

 Finding a CLL specialist